-- on-time main round intake or transfer appeals
+- on-time transfer appeals

-- late main round intake or transfer appeals
+- late transfer appeals

-- in-year transfer appeals
+- mid-year transfer appeals

 - infant class size appeals

 Table of Contents Page

 Introduction 3

 Your Rights 3

 Where to send your appeal form 3

-Types of appeal & important deadlines 4/5/6
+Types of appeal 4/5

+Important deadlines 5

-Completing the appeal form 7/8
+Completing the appeal form 6

 What happens next?
+7/8

+Who will be at the appeal hearing?
 9

-Who will be at the appeal hearing?
-10

 What happens on the day?
-10/13
+9/12

 What happens after the hearing?
-14
+13

-Further advice and useful websites and telephone numbers 15
+Further advice and useful websites and telephone numbers 14

-Frequently Asked Questions 16/17
+Frequently Asked Questions 15/16

+Anneal form for parents to complete 17/20